 We are keen to encourage collaboration and debate by representing a wide range of views, and welcome submissions from teachers, researchers, teacher educators, and all others engaged in supporting educators and the education system.
 Impact includes contributions in the following formats:

-• Case studies: Detailed studies of single settings or occurrences with clearly defined boundaries, such as a pedagogical intervention, an assessment initiative or an approach to CPD in a particular context
+- Case studies offer detailed studies of single settings or occurrences with clearly defined boundaries, such as a pedagogical intervention, an assessment initiative or an approach to CPD in a particular context.
+The aims and scope of the case study should be explicit, and the findings clearly explained, supported by any relevant data and references.

 We run a relatively short publishing schedule, with calls for papers usually being issued 4–6 months before publication of an issue.
 Initial calls for papers require a title and short abstract, which is then reviewed.
 Full submissions are then requested, with submissions being peer-reviewed and returned for revision before approved final articles are published in the print and / or online versions of Impact.